mediaboutique/boil/README.md

 - It uses plain Git under the hood
 - It never hides or alters your Git history
 - It gives you just enough abstraction to maintain boilerplate-derived projects without friction
+- It lets you diverge safely when needed
+- It lets you stay close to your boilerplate when beneficial

 Think of it as a tiny “boilerplate package manager” built on top of Git remotes and diffs.

+---

 ### 📄 License